 All Flashcards

-What does a sharp (♯) do?
+What does a treble clef indicate?

-What does a natural (♮) do?
+What does a bass clef indicate?

-How many beats is a quarter note?
+How many beats does a quarter note receive in 4/4 time?

-1/2 beat.
+1 beat.

-How many beats is a half note?
+How many beats does a half note receive in 4/4 time?

 2 beats.

-How many beats is a whole note?
+How many beats does a whole note receive in 4/4 time?

 4 beats.

-What does 'p' (piano) mean?
+What does p (piano) mean?

 Soft.

-What does 'f' (forte) mean?
+What does f (forte) mean?

 Loud.